mayeranalytics/pyUBX/readme.md

   msgID=0x08
 ```

-Not that always all UBX messages are printed, including the `ACK-ACK`.
+Note that always all UBX messages are printed, including the `ACK-ACK`.

 ##### Usage